AviatrixSystems/Docs/HowTos/iam_policies.rst

 AWS IAM Policies
 =================================

-Aviatrix Controller in AWS is launched by `a CloudFormation script  <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
+The Aviatrix Controller in AWS is launched by `a CloudFormation script  <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
 During the launch time, two IAM roles are created, aviatrix-role-ec2 and aviatrix-role-app.
 Two associated IAM policies are also created, `aviatrix-assume-role-policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/iam_assume_role_policy.txt>`_ and `aviatrix-app-policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`_.

 Updating IAM Policies
 ---------------------

-These two roles and its associated policies allow the Controller to use AWS APIs to launch gateway instances, create new route entries and build networks.
+These two roles and their associated policies allow the Controller to use AWS APIs to launch gateway instances, create new route entries and build networks.

 As more features are added by Aviatrix with each release, the IAM Access Policy may need to be updated to allow the Controller to launch new services.